JulienLecoq/nvim_terminal_errors/README.md

 # Supported project types

-The list of projects that are supported by this plugin.
+The list of projects that are supported by this plugin:

 | project types | Go to next error file | Go to previous error file | List errors |
 |:-------------:|:---------------------:|:-------------------------:|:-----------:|